I take products from first commit to production.

-Case management on AWS, tracking, document automation, and a client portal in active legal use.
+Case tracking, document automation, and a client portal in active legal use.

 Impact Replaced spreadsheet workflows for an entire firm.